Requirements to Vote in Illinois:

 - You must not be serving a sentence of confinement in any penal institution as a result of a conviction.

 - You may not claim the right to vote anywhere else.

 First, it’s important to see if you’re already registered to vote, or if you need to update your registration address:

 If you aren’t registered, or need to update, get registered below!
-The last day to register to vote is October 18th, 2020.
+You can register in person at your County Clerk’s Office through to the election.

 There’s three ways to vote in Illinois:

 - Vote by Mail – You must apply to vote by mail.
 You can now file an application to vote by mail.
 All requests by mail must be received by the Election Authority by 10/29/2020.

 - Early Voting – Early voting is from September 24th – November 2nd.